danylaksono/decarbonisation-glyphmap-planner/docs/dashboard.md

     "Substation - % headroom" AS substation_headroom_pct,
     "Substation - Demand_rag" AS substation_demand,
-    "index of multiple deprivation (imd) score" AS deprivation_score, "index of multiple deprivation (imd) rank" AS deprivation_rank, "index of multiple deprivation (imd) decile" AS deprivation_decile, "Number of households in fuel poverty" AS fuel_poverty_households, "Proportion of households fuel poor (%)" AS fuel_poverty_proportion FROM oxford b;
+    "index of multiple deprivation (imd) score" AS deprivation_score, "index of multiple deprivation (imd) rank " AS deprivation_rank, "index of multiple deprivation (imd) decile " AS deprivation_decile, "Number of households in fuel poverty" AS fuel_poverty_households, "Proportion of households fuel poor (%)" AS fuel_poverty_proportion FROM oxford b;